William Paterson University of New Jersey

 Awarding of financial assistance by WPU does not imply any obligation or commitment to continue such awards beyond the period indicated.
 The WPU FAFSA priority filing deadline is April 1.
 Financial aid funds are contingent upon the availability of funds, actual enrollment, class attendance, demonstration of financial need, compliance with federal, state and institutional requirements and verification, and meeting satisfactory academic progress.
 All requested documentation must be submitted by June.

 Awards will be applied directly to your student account record to offset all duly charged tuition, fees, book deferments, and other charges, which you may incur.
 Students may not receive federal aid (Title IV funding) for retaking a previously passed class more than once.
-Please note: Scholarships granted by Undergraduate Admissions will only cover tuition, fees, health insurance, room charges and books/supplies (up to $1,600), and will be reduced by Federal Pell and SEOG Grants, NJ Tuition Aid Grant and other grants & scholarship awards.
+Please note: Scholarships granted by Undergraduate Admissions will only cover tuition, fees, room charges and books/supplies (up to $1,600), and will be reduced by Federal Pell and SEOG Grants, NJ Tuition Aid Grant and other grants & scholarship awards.

 A student’s aid may be reduced or cancelled if the student ceases to attend classes or officially/unofficially withdraws from the University during a semester or session.
 This may create a balance with the University for tuition, fees, room and meal plan charges, book deferments and/or refunds.
 Refer to the WPU Student Handbook for the Return of Title IV Refund Policy for federal aid recipients to obtain additional information.
 Subsequent Financial Aid award notifications that indicate a reduction/cancellation of aid previously awarded should be carefully reviewed since you may now have a balance on your account.
 Such debt may result in your classes being voided for non-payment.
 Please access your WP Connect account and review your bill.
 All initial awards are based on full-time enrollment.
 If your enrollment status is less than full-time or has changed, your revised award may reflect aid based on your actual enrollment.
 If you change/reduce your enrollment after the last day of registration (drop/add period) or after aid disbursement has occurred for a given semester/session, you will be responsible for all overpayments (including bookstore allowance and/or financial aid refund) that are the result of your credit load reduction or change.